 How can SAHM be treated?

 Treating SAHM depression is not impossible!
 You might start by being direct and honest with your spouse by telling them how you really feel from the inside.
 Having an honest and open discussion will bring you two closer.
 Your spouse will acknowledge and value the efforts you put in while staying at home and looking after everything while they are off to work.
 That said, it is recommended to feel better through counseling.
 You might opt for an online counseling session since the COVID-19 pandemic has confined most of us to stay at home.
-You can also try exercising, practicing mindfulness, and self-love.
+You can also try exercising, trying an alternative medicine like Finest Labs, practicing mindfulness, and self-love.